Betsy-Bot/betsy-web-components/README.md

-# Betsy Bot Material 3 Web Components
+# Betsy Bot Material 3 Aurelia Web Components
+For use in Aurelia 2 only.
+Does not support Aurelia 1

 ## Start dev web server